sharife/goldenthread-v2/site/content/get-involved/submissions/_index.md

 ---
 ![]()

-We welcome submissions of original full-length plays written by playwrights of Middle Eastern and North African (MENA) descent on any subject, as well as plays by non-MENA playwrights that explore MENA themes, settings, or characters.All submissions must be in English (or accompanied by an English translation) and intended for live theatrical performance.
+We welcome submissions of original full-length plays written by playwrights of Middle Eastern and North African (MENA) descent on any subject, as well as plays by non-MENA playwrights that explore MENA themes, settings, or characters.
+All submissions must be in English (or accompanied by an English translation) and intended for live theatrical performance.

 ## **[U﻿PLOAD SUBMISSION VIA THIS FORM](https://forms.gle/wG2G9wPxii17pRyP6)**